ethanblocklab/soplace/README.md

 ## How to Play

-1. Select a building or object from the palette at the bottom of the screen
+1. Select a item or object from the palette at the bottom of the screen
 2. Click the "Place Selected Object" button to add it to the map
 3. Drag objects to reposition them on the grid
 4. Use the "Save Map" button to export your current layout (currently saves to console)